Neurology electives at our Mayo Clinic campus in Arizona

 These clerkships take place at Mayo Clinic Hospital in Phoenix, Arizona.
 Students are supervised directly by consultant and resident physicians.

--Learn how to arrive at an anatomic localization of different neurological problems and synthesize differential diagnoses.
+- Arrive at an anatomic localization of different neurological problems and synthesize differential diagnoses

--Learn how to select the appropriate sequence of laboratory tests and diagnostic procedures.
+- Select the appropriate sequence of laboratory tests and diagnostic procedures

--Learn the utility and limitations of EEG, EMG, MRI and other neurological diagnostic tests.
+- Understand the utility and limitations of EEG, EMG, MRI and other neurological diagnostic tests

--Develop a thorough understanding of ILAE classifications of epilepsy and apply it in a clinical setting.
+- Acquire a thorough understanding of ILAE classifications of epilepsy and apply it in a clinical setting

 Student performance and learning will be assessed by observation.
 Consultants who work with students provide written performance evaluations.